 3. Do It Scared with Ruth Soukup

-You guys should know by now that I’m in love with anything and everything Ruth creates.
-I have her Living Well Planner, am part of the Doing It Scared Community, and was on the launch team for the Do It Scared book.
+I’m in love with anything and everything Ruth creates.
+I'm part of the Doing It Scared Community, and was on the launch team for the Do It Scared book.

 I adopted Ruth’s 7 Principles of Courage into my own Guiding Principles of life, and I look at them every day—doing things scared seems to happen all the time!